Welcome NextEra Energy Resources to Advertiser’s Row

-NextEra Energy resources has joined advertiser’s row here at Dakotawarcollege.com for a run, so please take a moment and click on the ad in the right hand column, and visit their website as they promote their Crowned Ridge Wind Energy project to bring more power to the grid, enhanced tax revenues to our state, and jobs for Central South Dakota.
+NextEra Energy resources has joined advertiser’s row here at Dakotawarcollege.com for a run, so please take a moment and click on the ad in the right hand column, and visit their website as they promote their Crowned Ridge Wind Energy project to bring more power to the grid, enhanced tax revenues to our state, and jobs for Eastern South Dakota.

 As always, Don’t forget to visit the other advertisers who make it possible to bring you the best in politics such as the South Dakota Bankers Association, the SDGOP, the South Dakota Chapter of Americans for Prosperity, Kristi Noem for Governor, and John Thune for US Senate.